Classification of positive elliptic-elliptic rotopulsators on Clifford tori: Background theory

-Collecting terms for the first coordinates of the vectors on both sides of (\ref{CriterionStep1}) gives (\ref{Crit3}) and by Lemma~\ref{Lemma 1} collecting terms for the second coordinates of the vectors on both sides of (\ref{CriterionStep1}) gives (\ref{Crit1}).
-Repeating the argument used so far writing out the expressions for the third and fourth coordinates of the vectors on both sides of (\ref{EquationsOfMotion Curved}) instead then gives (\ref{Crit2}).
-The identity for the third coordinates can be rewritten as (\ref{Crit3}), which proves this criterion. \end{proof} We can now explain the problem touched upon at the start of this section in more detail: The idea behind our proofs of Theorem~\ref{Main Theorem 1} and Theorem~\ref{Main Theorem 1a}, which is essentially the idea behind proving that the configurations of the point masses have to be regular polygons in \cite{T} and \cite{T2}, is to use that the terms in the identities of Criterion~\ref{Criterion} are linearly independent under certain conditions on the $\alpha_{i}$ and $\beta_{i}$, $i\in\{1,...,n\}$, if $r_{i}=r$ and $\rho_{i}=\rho$ are independent of $i$ and not constant.
-However, we immediately see that a prerequisite to using such a linear independence argument is that $\cos{(\alpha_{j}-\alpha_{i})}-\cos{(\beta_{j}-\beta_{i})}\neq 0$ for those terms.
-To aid us in dealing with this possible complication, we will now prove one lemma, which will give conditions for the terms of the sums on the right-hand side of (\ref{Crit1}), (\ref{Crit2}) and (\ref{Crit3}) to be linearly independent and a second lemma, which focuses on the case that $\beta_{j}-\beta_{i}=0\textrm{ }(mod\textrm{ }2\pi)$: \begin{lemma} Let $q_{1},...,q_{n}$ be a positive elliptic-elliptic rotopulsator solution of (\ref{EquationsOfMotion Curved}) with, $r_{i}=r$ and $\rho_{i}=\rho$ independent of $i$ and not constant.
-Let $A_{j_{1}i_{1}}$ and $A_{j_{2}i_{2}}$ be nonzero constants, $i_{1}$, $i_{2}$, $j_{1}$, $j_{2}\in\{1,...,n\}$, $j_{1}\neq i_{1}$ and $j_{2}\neq i_{2}$.
+where $\delta=\ddot{r}+r\rho^{2}((\dot{\phi})^{2}-(\dot{\theta})^{2})+r\left(\frac{\dot{r}}{\rho}\right)^{2}$. \end{criterion} \begin{remark} Criterion~\ref{Criterion} was proven for general $r_{i}$, $\rho_{i}$ in \cite{DK} (see Criterion~2).
+For the case that $r_{i}$ and $\rho_{i}$ are independent of $i$, the Criterion~2 in \cite{DK} immediately gives (\ref{Crit1})--(\ref{Crit3}).
+The idea behind the proof comes down to inserting our expressions for positive elliptic-elliptic rotopulsators (see \ref{Rotopulsator identities}) into (\ref{EquationsOfMotion Curved}), multiplying both sides of the resulting equations for the first and second coordinates of the $q_{i}$ from the left with $R(\theta+\alpha_{i})^{-1}$ and the resulting equations for the third and fourth coordinates of the $q_{i}$ from the left with $R(\phi+\beta_{i})^{-1}$ then gives the right-hand sides of (\ref{Crit1})--(\ref{Crit3}), whereas using Lemma~\ref{Lemma 1} then gives the left-hand sides of (\ref{Crit1}) and (\ref{Crit2}). \end{remark} With Criterion~\ref{Criterion} in place, we can now formulate the basic idea behind the proofs of our main results: To prove Theorems~\ref{Main Theorem 1} and \ref{Main Theorem 1a}, ideally we would like to use that the terms on the righthand sides of the identities of Criterion~\ref{Criterion} are linearly independent given certain conditions on the $\alpha_{i}$ and $\beta_{i}$, $i\in\{1,\ldots,n\}$, if $r_{i}=r$ and $\rho_{i}=\rho$ are independent of $i$ and not constant.
+However, for such a linear independence argument to work, we need to address the possibility of the $\cos{(\alpha_{j}-\alpha_{i})}-\cos{(\beta_{j}-\beta_{i})}$ being zero for certain $i$, $j$, in which case our calculations may become much more complex.
+To this end, we will formulate the next lemma, which states the exact conditions for the terms of the sums on the right-hand side of (\ref{Crit1})--(\ref{Crit3}) to be linearly independent and a second lemma, which deals exclusively with the possibility of $\beta_{j}-\beta_{i}=0\textrm{ }(mod\textrm{ }2\pi)$ for certain $i$, $j$: \begin{lemma} Let $q_{1},\textrm{ }\ldots,\textrm{ }q_{n}$ be a positive elliptic-elliptic rotopulsator solution of (\ref{EquationsOfMotion Curved}) with, $r_{i}=r$ and $\rho_{i}=\rho$ independent of $i$ and not constant.
+Let $A_{j_{1}i_{1}}$ and $A_{j_{2}i_{2}}$ be nonzero constants, $i_{1}$, $i_{2}$, $j_{1}$, $j_{2}\in\{1,\ldots,n\}$, $j_{1}\neq i_{1}$ and $j_{2}\neq i_{2}$.
 Then for terms

 $\cos{(\alpha_{j_{1}}-\alpha_{i_{1}})}-\cos{(\beta_{j_{1}}-\beta_{i_{1}})}\neq 0$, to cancel out against terms